nasa/earthdata-search/README.md

 ### Run the Automated [Jest](https://jestjs.io/) tests

-Once the project is built, you must ensure that the automated tests pass:
+Once the project is built, you must ensure that the automated unit tests pass:

     npm run test

+### Run the Automated [Cypress](https://www.cypress.io/) tests

+You must also ensure that the automated integration tests pass:

+    npm run cypress:run

+You can also use the Cypress GUI with:

+    npm run cypress:open

+##### Configuration

+###### Cypress Secrets

+When adding new Cypress tests, you will need to modify the secrets.config.json file.
+You will need to edit the "cypress" object to include data from your local database:

+    "cypress": {
+        "user": {
+        "id": 1, // This should match the ID of your user in the 'users' database table "username": "your username here" // Replace with the urs_id field of your user in the 'users' database table }
+    }

 ### Deployment